gasparbarancelli/spring-native-query/docs/spring-boot-2-and-3.md

 # Spring Native Query with Spring Boot 2 and 3

-## About the Project
+## About

-This project demonstrates the use of the [Spring Native Query](https://github.com/gasparbarancelli/spring-native-query) library in a Spring Boot 2 and 3 application, allowing the execution of native SQL queries in a safe, flexible, and decoupled way from JPA entities.
-Native Query maps results directly to DTOs or Java records, making data access more performant and simple.
+The [Spring Native Query](https://github.com/gasparbarancelli/spring-native-query) library enables you to execute native SQL queries in Spring Boot 2 or 3 projects in a simple, safe, and flexible way.
+It allows you to map query results directly to Java classes (DTOs) without the need for JPA entities, making data access more performant and decoupled.

-**Highlights:**
-- This project uses **Jtwig** as the template engine for SQL files, unlike the Spring Boot 4 example which uses Freemarker.
-- Compatible with Spring Boot 2.x and 3.x.

 ## Main Features
 - **Automatic mapping:** Query results are converted to Java classes using compatible field names.